Matrix030/SeCoNd_BrAiN/Bootdev/C for Memory  Management/Advanced Pointers/Arrays of Pointers.md

 int_array[2] = 3;
 ```

-But we can also make an array of pointers!
+But we can also make an arrFay of pointers!
 It's quite common to do this in C, especially considering that strings are just pointers to `char`s:

 ```c
 char **string_array = malloc(sizeof(char *) * 3);